-Homeowners for Opportunity is a legislative campaign led by residents from both resident-owned and privately-owned manufactured home communities ("mobile home parks") across Minnesota.
+Homeowners for Opportunity is a legislative campaign led by residents from both resident-owned and privately-owned manufactured home parks across Minnesota.

-The campaign's purpose is to advance Opportunity to Purchase legislation, a state policy that would ensure that homeowners in Minnesota's manufactured home communities are afforded an opportunity to purchase the land beneath their homes when their communities are for sale.
+The campaign's purpose is to advance Opportunity to Purchase legislation, a state policy that would ensure that homeowners in Minnesota's manufactured home parks are afforded an opportunity to purchase the land beneath their homes when their communities are for sale.

-Opportunity to Purchase puts homeowners on a level playing field with other investor-buyers when a community is put up for sale.
+Opportunity to Purchase puts homeowners on a level playing field with other investor-buyers when a park is put up for sale.

-This Campaign is Led by MHC Homeowners from Across Minnesota
+This Campaign is Led by MHP Homeowners from Across Minnesota